promer94/rsc-compatible/README.md

 ## Server Only

-* **server only** means your lib can only be used in server component.
+* **Server only** means your lib can only be used in server component.
-* **server only** lib can't be used in client components and should not be bundled into client assets
+* **Server only** lib can't be used in client components and should not be bundled into client assets
-* A lib should be **server-only** if it uses Node.js api or has native dependencies.
+* A library should be designated as **server-only** if it uses Node.js api or has native dependencies.
 ### Make your lib **server only**
   * `npm install server-only`
   * add `import 'server-only'` to the top of your lib entry.

 ## Hybrid
-* hybrid means your library has different APIs collections in different runtime.
+* Hybrid means your library has different APIs collections in different runtime.
-* hybrid lib need to have separate entries for different runtime. **If you lib only has a single entry then it is RSC incompatible.
+* A hybrid library needs to have separate entries for different runtimes. **If you lib only has a single entry then it is RSC incompatible.
 Users won't be able to import your lib in RSC.**
 ### Make your hybrid lib RSC compatible without introducing breaking change

-* create a new entry for APIs which could be used in server components.
+* Create a new entry for APIs which could be used in server components.

-* use it as **react-server** exports in your lib.
+* Use it as **react-server** exports in your lib.

 ```json
 {